linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 3. **Create Database and Collection**

    - Go to the "Clusters" tab in Atlas.
-   - Click "Collections" and create a new database named `token_verification` with a collection `tokens`.
+   - Click "Collections" and create a new database named `user_verification` with a collection `users`.

 4. **Configure IP Whitelist**